 What is reverse shoulder arthroplasty?

-Reverse shoulder arthroplasty, another term for reverse shoulder replacement, addresses shoulder joint problems that a standard total shoulder replacement can’t.
+Reverse shoulder arthroplasty, another term for reverse shoulder replacement, addresses shoulder joint problems that a standard primary total shoulder replacement can’t.
 It’s called reverse because instead of re-creating the ball-and-socket joint in which the top of the arm bone (humerus) serves as the ball that fits into the socket of the shoulder (glenoid), the socket is created at the top of the humerus and the ball is anchored into what had been the shoulder socket.
-In situations where a total shoulder replacement cannot sufficiently address your shoulder injury, your doctor may recommend a reverse shoulder arthroplasty to help reduce pain and restore some of the motion you’ve lost.1
+In situations where a primary shoulder replacement cannot sufficiently address your shoulder injury, your doctor may recommend a reverse shoulder arthroplasty to help reduce pain and restore some of the motion you’ve lost.2

+For more than 30 years, doctors have studied the benefits of reverse shoulder arthroplasty.
+Stryker offers multiple solutions for reverse shoulder replacement.
 Stryker designed the ReUnion RSA (reverse shoulder arthroplasty) as an alternative for cases where rotator cuff muscles may be weak or have torn, and total shoulder arthroplasty may not be a sufficient solution.
+Stryker also offers Tornier Flex with a convertible short stem, which provide more options when planning for reverse shoulder replacement.

-For more than 30 years, doctors have studied the benefits of reverse shoulder arthroplasty.
-How does it work?
-Similar to the procedure for total shoulder replacement, the surgeon makes an incision to expose the top (head) of the humerus and uses a cutting guide to determine the appropriate amount of diseased bone to remove.
+Similar to the procedure for primary total shoulder replacement, the surgeon makes an incision to expose the top (head) of the humerus and uses a cutting guide and preoperative plan to determine the appropriate amount of diseased bone to remove.
 Once prepared, the humerus is ready to be fitted for a stem inserted into the bone.
 The surgeon will then prepare the shoulder socket, securing a round plate to the bone with multiple screws.2 The surgeon fits a spherical shaped component onto the plate.
 A new socket placed on the arm bone completes the surgery.

 References: